Wyoming (Studley, Virginia)

 Wyoming is a historic home located near Studley in King William County, Virginia.
-It was built about 1800, and is a two-story, five bay, Georgian style frame dwelling.
-It has a single-pile, central hall plan and is set on a brick foundation.
+Built about 1800 for the Hoomes family, the two-story, five-bay frame dwelling is in the Georgian style with a single-pile, central hall plan set on a brick foundation.
 The house is topped by a clipped gable roof with a standing-seam sheet metal surface and modillion cornice.
 It measures 55 feet long and 25 feet deep.

 It was listed on the National Register of Historic Places in 1980.